victronenergy/localsettings/README.md

 - Max value

 Return code:
 * 0 = OK
-* -1 = Error, see code for details
+* Negative, see AddSettingError in the source for details
-* -2 = Error, one of the sections starts with an underscore, and that is not allowed.
-For example /_GUI/Brightness.
-* -3 = Error, unsupport type
-* -4 = Error, error converting value and min/max to the specified type
-* -5 = Error, a setting is being re-added which has a different type.

 Notes:
 * Set both min and max to 0 to work without a min and max value
 * Executing AddSetting for a path that already exists will not cause the existing value to be changed.
 In other words, it is safe to call AddSetting without first checking if that setting, aka path, is already there.

+#### AddSettings
+Like above command, but uses a single array of dictionaries for parameters.

+Required parameters:
+- "path" the (relative) path for the setting. /Settings/Display/Brightness when called \
+  on / or /Display/Brightness when called on /Settings etc.
+- "default" the default value of the setting.
+The type of the default values determines \
+  the setting type.

+Optional parameters:
+- "min"
+- "max"
+- "silent" don't log changes

+#### RemoveSettings
+Removes all settings for a given array with paths

+returns an array with 0 for success and -1 for failure.

 #### GetValue
 Returns the value.
 Call this function on the path of which you want to read the